 John Paul Jones, Roger Waters, John Deacon.
 What do these three have in common?
-That would be that they're all bass players.
-While they are not exactly household names 99% of music fans will have heard of the bands they played with: Led Zeppelin, Pink Floyd, Queen.
+That would be that they’re all bass players.
+While they are not exactly household names, we have all heard of the bands they played with: Led Zeppelin, Pink Floyd and Queen.

 Now what do Robert Plant, Syd Barrett and Freddie Mercury have in common?
 The answer to this question is that they’re the lead singers of the bands I mentioned above.
 While you may not be able to place them directly, you’ll almost certainly know of these three names better than the three above.
 The point here is not that lead singers are the only ones people remember.
 It is that Bassists are often the forgotten members of bands for various different reasons.